 After a successful career in the junior ranks, Nilsson made his F1 debut with Lotus in 1976, a year in which he scored a couple of podium finishes.

-The Swede crucially gained an upper hand over his rivals thanks to a well-timed early pit stop while others failed to read the changing conditions.
+His day of glory came in the following season, at a rain-soaked Belgian GP at Zolder, where the Swede crucially gained an upper hand over his rivals thanks to a well-timed early pit stop while others failed to read the changing conditions.

-Later that year, he was later diagnosed with cancer, ultimately losing his battle against the illness at just 29-years-old.
+Later that year, he was diagnosed with cancer, ultimately losing his battle against the illness at just 29-years-old.